dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 # Model Guide

-## Flex Accounting in a Combined Lake Powell-Lake Mead System
+## Colorado River Basin Accounts: Provoke thought and discussion about new operations

 David E. Rosenberg \| Utah State University \|
 [david.rosenberg@usu.edu](mailto:david.rosenberg@usu.edu) \| @WaterModeler

-April 5, 2022
+April 25, 2022

 # I**ntroduction**

-This document supports participants to use the Google Sheet model of flex accounts in a combined Lake Powell-Lake Mead system (Rosenberg, 2021d).
+This document supports participants to use Colorado River Basin Accounts (Google Sheet model)(Rosenberg, 2022).
 Participants connect to the same Google Sheet (cloud) model and enter individual water conservation and consumption choices and group decisions as model time progresses year-by-year.
 This document provides context information for each individual and group choice and explains how choices build on existing Colorado River management (Appendix A).
 The document also suggest potential values to enter.

 Find quick links to this support information -- the sections and subsections of this document -- in the Model file, *Master* worksheet, Column N.